Other than that I had no ideas bursting forth to share.

 As I share my thoughts I am dreaming up ideas that you will discover in my novels – both present and future.

-Fictional author, blogs and researches family trees.
-I write about historical families by focusing on the challenges, social issues and indiscretions that caused major disruptions in their lives.
-My aim is to create realistic reality to the lives our ancestors lived, bringing greater understanding to our generation.
+New Zealand author, blogging and researcheing family trees.
+I write fiction ally about historical families, focusing on the challenges, social issues and indiscretions that caused major disruptions in ancestors lives.
+My aim is to create realistic reality by bringing greater understanding to our generation.

-Follow The Fortune Seekers novels- Dan and Charlotte and Power and Authority.
+Follow The Fortune Seekers Series of novels- Dan and Charlotte and Power and Authority.
 Books 3 and 4 underway.
 I also write as Annie Browne.